FanZang-Allen/COVID-SENTIMENT/README.md

   Note: Due to the requirements of Twitter API, we cannot publish our tweet content datasets directly in this repository.
 Please use the following Google Drive link to download the datasets to run our application.
 It includes the datasets we use and a zip file of our application.
 You can download the datasets into the corresponding folders or unzip the compressed file to run our application. https://drive.google.com/drive/folders/1WkHKEbWaAFimRCzSoXpZqBTbuUxJAmpH?usp=sharing

-We have trained two models, one using log regression and the other one adpated bert model from [HuggingFace](https://github.com/huggingface/transformers).
+We have trained two models, one using log regression and the other one adapting the BERT model from [HuggingFace](https://github.com/huggingface/transformers).

-We have also presented our results using Dash APP, with following options that user can choose from:
+We have also presented our results using Dash APP, with the following options that users can choose from:
 1.  users can select the different time ranges of the tweets and view the sentimental analysis results.
 2. View analysis based on different countries.
-3. How twitter users feel about vaccines in general or based on the specific brand.
+3. How Twitter users feel about vaccines in general or based on the specific brand.
 4. Predict user-entered information.

 **Team Member Contribution:**